Migrants are not overrunning U.S. border towns, despite the political rhetoric

 Adapting to policy shifts

-U.S. Customs and Border Protection is on pace to make more than 130,000 arrests and detentions in March, up from 100,000 a month ago and 34,000 a year ago.
+Customs and Border Protection is on pace to make more than 130,000 arrests and detentions in March, up from 100,000 a month ago and 34,000 a year ago.
 There has been a marked increase in the number of migrant children and teenagers arriving without their parents, and the Biden administration has struggled to find space in shelters for them as they await placement with a vetted relative or sponsor.

 But for border communities in Texas and beyond, this is the beginning of a third wave of increasingly routine migration upticks in recent years.
-Over the years, however, the federal government has taken steps to keep these influxes largely out of sight of local residents.
+Over that time, however, the federal government has taken steps to keep these influxes largely out of sight of local residents.

 The vast majority of apprehended adults crossing illegally are expelled within a few hours.
 Unaccompanied minors and some families with young children who are being allowed to stay in the country are quickly transported to Border Patrol stations and processing centers that are usually hidden from view by fencing, and then to shelters and tent facilities on the edge of town or in desolate areas.

 Asylum-seeking families are not overrunning the streets of border cities, officials said.
-The rare instances when a resident of McAllen, Brownsville, Laredo or other Texas border cities might encounter migrants, are at airports, bus stations, shelters or passing through a river-adjacent community.
+The rare instances when a resident of McAllen, Brownsville, Laredo or other Texas border cities might encounter migrants are at airports, bus stations, shelters or passing through a river-adjacent community.

 While the Biden administration has been accused of not planning ahead for the surge of migrants, leaders of communities in the area say they have been preparing for months for the policy changes that shift migration dynamics with each new administration.
-Local governments and their nongovernment partners work in tandem with federal law enforcement — and often without the guarantee of reimbursement — to temporarily house, clothe, feed and now test asylum-seeking and migrating families.
+Local governments and their nongovernment partners work in tandem with federal law enforcement — and often without the guarantee of reimbursement — to temporarily house, clothe, feed and now test for the coronavirus asylum-seeking and migrating families.

 This has been life on the border in the absence of significant congressional action on immigration.
 With each new administration, programs are reversed.
 Rules are rescinded.
 Criminal smuggling organizations get to work.
-And CBP agents, many of whom grew up along the southwest border and are now raising their families here — respond.
+And CBP agents — many of whom grew up along the southwestern border and are now raising their families here — respond.

-Border Patrol union representatives in Texas did not respond to multiple requests for comment, but their leaders have bent the ear of state and federal elected leaders, airing their frustration at the return of “catch and release,” which they say has overwhelmed agents.
+Border Patrol union representatives in Texas did not respond to requests for comment, but their leaders have bent the ear of state and federal elected leaders, airing their frustration at the return of “catch and release,” which they say has overwhelmed agents.

 The perennial parade of politicians — Republicans and Democrats — who use border communities as a backdrop to news conferences about crises rarely reflects the nuanced realities of what residents experience or understand about their beloved part of the country.

-Note: Correction: A previous version of this article stated that Rep. Henry Cuellar (D-Tex.) only invited one representative of the immigrant advocacy community to a roundtable to discuss the crisis at the border.
-He invited three.